-Note: All biological/group properties are stored in a NeuralPop object inside a Network instance (let us call it graph in this example); this attribute can be accessed using graph.population.
+Note: All biological/group properties are stored in a NeuralPop object inside a Network instance; this attribute can be accessed through population.
 NeuralPop objects can also be created from a Graph or SpatialGraph but they will not be stored inside the object.

 The NeuralPop class allows you to define specific groups of neurons (described by a NeuralGroup).
 Once these populations are defined, you can constrain the connections between those populations.
-If the connectivity already exists, you can use the GroupProperties class to create a population with groups that respect specific constraints.
+If the connectivity already exists, you can use the GroupProperty class to create a population with groups that respect specific constraints.